-The Emory Chase Sr. family appear in the 1850 and 1860 census reserved for freemen.
+The Emory Chase Snr. family appear in the 1850 and 1860 census reserved for freemen.
 However, some of his presumed children or nieces/nephews also appear in Christopher Goodhand’s will probated in 1857.
-The Chase Sr. family group in the 1850 census includes:
+The Chase Snr. family group in the 1850 census includes:

-By 1850, Emory Chase Sr. is a blacksmith.
-The Chase Sr. family group in the 1860 census includes:
+By 1850, Emory Chase Snr. is a blacksmith.
+The Chase Snr. family group in the 1860 census includes:

 By 1860, Emory Chase Sr. is a farmer with a personal estate worth $400.
-The Chase Sr. family group in the 1870 census includes:
+The Chase Snr. family group in the 1870 census includes:

 Levi and Emory Jr. join the household of Emory Chase Sr. by 1870 according to the census.
 While Harriet never appears in the Chase Sr. household (she is married to neighbor James Milbourne by 1850), her younger brother John who is living with her in 1850 according to the census appears in the Chase Sr. household in 1860 (she is likely still enslaved but married).
 Later death records of Milbourne children identify Harriet as “Harriet Ann Chase.”

-Christopher Goodhand’s executors – wife Susan Pope Goodhand b.1812 nee Sturgis, son Hiram Goodhand, and Col. Lemuel Roberts (a neighbor, friend, and co-delegate to several State and Congressional conventions with Goodhand) followed the will’s instruction, as they did split up the enslaved.
+Christopher Goodhand’s executors – wife Susan Pope Goodhand b.1812 nee’ Sturgis, son Hiram Goodhand, and Col. Lemuel Roberts (a neighbor, farmer, friend, slaveholder, and co-delegate to several State and Congressional conventions) followed the will’s instruction, as they did split up the enslaved.
 Levi was given to Samuel Goodhand (son of Christopher Goodhand) to “serve 15 years.”
 Emory Jr. was to serve Susan for 11 years before being emancipated.

-Susan Goodhand, widowed, eventually emancipated Levi Chase during the Civil War –but for a fee.
+Susan Goodhand, widowed, eventually emancipated Levi Chase, my 3rd great-uncle during the Civil War –but for a fee.